bvernet/dai-lab-protocoldesign/specs/bvernet_mang0r/protocol.md

 ## Section 2 : Transport layer protocol
 SCP uses TCP.
 The client established the connection.
 It has to know the IP address of the server.
 The server listens on TCP port 55555.
-The server is in charge of closing the connection.
+The client is in charge of closing the connection.

-The client breaks down complex operation (with more than 2 values) into simple operations (only 2 values involved).
-The client opens a connection for each complex operation and closes it when it gets the final result.
-After a certain amount of time of inactivity, the server closes the connection.

 ## Section 3 : Messages

-- AVAILABLE_COMMANDS
+- AVAILABLE_COMMANDS \<availableCommands>

 The server sends to the client the available commands.